+'''

-DswCli.exe [authentication_parameters] -system
+DswCli.exe -system [authentication_parameters]

+'''

-3.6.7 Display or Set the Logging Level for the Service or Standard Policy
+3.6.7 Display or Set the Logging Level for the Service and Engines

--logfilename [-loglevel]
+-logFileName [-logLevel]

 Novell Dynamic File Services uses Apache log4net to log events.
 Log level settings determine the type of events that are logged.
-You can use the log level commands to display or set the log levels for the Dynamic File Service (DswMcpCore.log) log file and the Standard Policy (DswStandardPolicy.log) log file.
+You can use the log level commands to display or set the logging levels for the following components: